awallace689/CGMaker/README.md

     Once a working console/terminal protoype is built, I plan on developing either a web application or desktop application that can be used instead to run the game.

+CardGame's Implementation

+       Contents:
+        Templates: Contains generic classes which provide common card-game functions.
+Extended as needed by GameBundles.
+        GameBundles: Contains a GameBundle subdirectory containing any Template extensions as well as a GameRules.py file.
+        Controllers: Contains files which communicate with a GameBundle's GameRules.py file.
+Recieves a list of Phases, the order in which to run them, and each Phase provides a list of member functions that can be run.
+                     Classes here may also be extended by a GameRules.py file. main.py: Handles selecting which GameBundle to load, as well as the creation of any objects necessary to run game.